-There were also many craftsmen working in Beverley such as bricklayers, carpenters, blacksmiths, tilers, tailors, coopers, shoemakers, butchers, bakers and brewers.
+There were also many craftsmen working in Georgian Beverley such as bricklayers, carpenters, blacksmiths, tilers, tailors, coopers, shoemakers, butchers, bakers and brewers.
 By 1770 the population of Beverley had reached about 4,000.
-It was a fair sized market town and also an administrative centre for East Riding.
+It was a fair sized market town and also an administrative center for East Riding.

 BEVERLEY IN THE 19th CENTURY

 In 1801 at the time of the first census, Beverley had a population of 5,400, which was about the same as it had been 400 years before.
 By 1831 it had reached about 7,400 and by 1871 it was around 10,200.

 After 1809 Beverley was lit by oil lamps.
 From 1824 it was lit by gas.
 Then a railway to Hull was built in 1846.

 In the 19th century there was still a leather industry in Beverley and there were several tanners.
 There were also brickyards and breweries.
 There was also an industry making and repairing farm implements.
 A shipbuilding industry also existed.
 There were other craftsmen such as blacksmiths, coopers and wheelwrights.
 Nevertheless Beverley was still essentially a small market town for the surrounding countryside rather than a manufacturing center.
 A corn exchange was built where grain could be bought and sold was built in 1886.
 It is now a cinema.